1. Introduction

 The Corporate Procurement Unit are creating Sustainability case studies in collaboration with internal service teams and Scottish Government to promote best practice.
 These case studies are published by Scottish Government.
 They are also monitoring FNT2030 templates in collaboration with internal services team to demonstrate and monitor and report how specific categories of spend will achieve net zero by 2030.

-The Corporate Procurement Unit have also created a net-zero roadmap in collaboration with the Sustainability Team, that is aligned with the Sustainable North Ayrshire Strategy and demonstrates and reports how the Corporate Procurement Unit support North Ayrshire Council’s achievement of reduction of climate impact aims.
+The Corporate Procurement Unit have also created a net-zero roadmap (see Appendix 2) in collaboration with the Sustainability Team, that is aligned with the Sustainable North Ayrshire Strategy and demonstrates and reports how the Corporate Procurement Unit support North Ayrshire Council’s achievement of reduction of climate impact aims.

 The Corporate Procurement Unit contribute to compliance with climate change duties by procuring and awarding contracts that reduce climate change impact, using sustainable procurement tools (detailed above) and including appropriate selection and award criteria in relevant procurements.